onap/doc/docs/guide/onap-developer/how-to-use-docs/include-documentation.rst

-(2) clone, modify, and commit to the new project an initial: docs top level directory; index.rst; any other intial content.
+(2) clone, modify, and commit to the project an initial: docs top level directory; index.rst; any other intial content.

 .. code-block:: bash